robmyers/robmyers.org/_posts/2015-12-01-ethereum-art-ecosystem.md

 ## Auctions

+Auctions are containers which can accept and enforce bids up until a time limit.
+The placing and any extra evaluation of bids is handled by other contracts.

 ## Awards

+Awards are containers of works entered for the award, with the actual award allocated by oracle, Schelling Coin or other auditor contract.

 ## Competitions

-Turner Prize-style competitions combine exhibitions with an award at the end.
+Turner Prize-style competitions combine exhibitions with an award at the end, allocated by oracle, Schelling Coin or other auditor contract.

 ## Commissions

+Commissions specify requirements as tags and offer a price for satisfying them as confirmed by a Schellin Coin or other auditor contract.

 # Reviews